Sudanese pin hopes on Jeddah talks between warring factions | Law-Order

 The sound of air strikes and clashes echoed anew across the capital Khartoum on Monday, witnesses said.
 "If the Jeddah negotiations fail to stop the war this would mean that we won't be able to return to our homes and our lives," said Tamader Ibrahim, a 35-year-old government employee in Bahri, across the Blue Nile river from Khartoum.
 "We're waiting on these negotiations because they're our only hope."

 Mahjoub Salah, a 28-year-old doctor, said the areas of the capital hit by violence changed from day to day.
-Salah witnessed heavy fighting and a neighbour getting shot in the abdomen in his central Khartoum district of Al Amarat last month, before renting a flat for his family southeast of the capital.
+Salah witnessed heavy fighting and a neighbour getting shot in the abdomen in his central Khartoum district of Al Amarat last month, before renting a flat for his family in the south of the capital.

 "We're still waiting for our passports to get issued, but we don't know how long this will take," Salah said.
 "Then our plan is to travel from Port Sudan to Saudi Arabia."
 THOUSANDS PUSHING TO LEAVE